TAX AND PENSIONS

 You can find out more information about registering for VAT online in our blog post.

-Our final point is essential to any business, and one you should be prepared for regardless of the size of your business.
+Our final tax tip is essential to any business, and one you should be prepared for regardless of the size of your business.
+Using cash flow forecasting tools can help you plan ahead for tax, so you have enough saved for your tax return bill.

 For example, if your company earns profits of £43,000 per year, then you will be expected to pay £8,170 in tax.
-This amount should have been saved throughout the year by your accountant, and ensuring that you are ready to pay the full amount on time will help your company avoid unnecessary penalties.
+This amount should have been saved throughout the year by your accountant.
+Ensuring that you are ready to pay the full amount on time will help your company avoid unnecessary penalties.

-By utilising the above tips, you and your business can help to reduce your yearly tax bill tremendously.
-It is best practice to employ these techniques from the very start of your business to ensure your early costs are reduced as much as possible, and as your business begins to grow, you will save even more money year-on-year as a result of these tax reducing tips.
+It is best practice to employ these techniques from the very start of your business to ensure your early costs are reduced as much as possible.
+As your business begins to grow, you will save even more money year-on-year as a result of useful tax-reducing tips.

-It is important to remember that this guidance on tax tips offers general information for sole traders and small businesses.
-For specific tax guidance for your business, you should always hire a professional accountant to streamline your VAT and TAX process and offer bespoke advice for your business.
+Remember, this information on tax offers general information for sole traders and small businesses.
+For specific tax guidance for your business, you should always hire a professional accountant to streamline your VAT and TAX process and offer bespoke tax advice for your business.

 QuickBooks provides businesses with the best way to keep track of their accounting with our simple and easy-to-use accounting software for sole traders, limited companies, and accountants.
 Discover our plans & pricing page to find out how you can save money on your yearly tax bill.